-The sensorgrid is fixed with many cheap sensornodes that sends their data wireless, but also measure at different levels in the greenhouse.
-A sensornode can be perceive as a measurement point, located at one point in 3D space.
-It should measure temperature (T), humidity (RH), carbon dioxide (CO2), light intensity (Lux) and volatile organic compounds (VOC) with intervals of ~10 minutes.
-In addition to the fixed grid also mobile sensornode (AGV-like) moves autonomously between the tomato plants and measures the micro climate (temperature, relative humidity, CO2 and PAR, and might measure lux and VOC).
+This project was on developing a sensorgrid for a tomato greenhouse.
+The grid consists of many (cheap) sensornodes that sends their data wireless, but also measure at different altitude levels in the greenhouse.
+The sensornode are measurement point in 3D space, and measure temperature (T), humidity (RH), carbon dioxide (CO2), light intensity (Lux) and volatile organic compounds (VOC) with intervals of ~10 minutes.
+In addition to the grid it was planned to drive with a mobile sensornode, that is mounted on top of a mobile robot.
+This mobile sensornode is developed by Fontys Engineering was meant to manouvre inside the greenhouse with the expensive sensors to measure the micro climate (temperature, relative humidity, CO2 and PAR, and might measure lux and VOC).